GuiAzevedo04/GuiAzevedo04/README.md

 *   🌍  I'm based in Lavras - Minas Gerais
 *   ✉️  You can contact me at [guilhermeazevedo2212@gmail.com](mailto:guilhermeazevedo2212@gmail.com)
-*   🧠  I'm learning about Data Science and ML at the moment
+*   🧠  I'm learning about Data Science and ML at the momen
-*   ⚡  If you are coding in python, please use type hinting it makes the world a better place

 ### Skills
 <p align="left">